samreenanjum/CTMC/README.md

 Presented at the [Computer Vision for Microscopy Images (CVMI)](https://cvmi2020.github.io/accepted.html) workshop, [CVPR 2020](http://cvpr2020.thecvf.com/)

-This repository contains a Python implementation of the evaluation metric - TRA, inspired from the [Cell Tracking Challenge](https://github.com/CellTrackingChallenge/measures) and modified to support evaluation of tracking multiple objects with bounding boxes.
+This repository contains a Python implementation of the evaluation metric, TRA, inspired from the [Cell Tracking Challenge](https://github.com/CellTrackingChallenge/measures) and modified to support evaluation of tracking multiple objects with bounding boxes in videos.

 ## Challenge